atgreen/green-orb/README.md

 ## Contributing

 Green Orb is Free Software, and any and all contributions are welcome!
-Please use github's Issue tracker and Pull Request systems for feedback and improvements.
+Please use GitHub's Issue tracker and Pull Request systems for feedback and improvements.

 ## Author and License